 Teresa Tung and Jean-Luc Chatelain explain how to create a data-driven enterprise maturity model that spans technology and business requirements and walk you through use cases from the healthcare, oil and gas, and financial services industries that bring the model to life.
 The end state is not just an enterprise data platform but rather a platform of platforms needed so that your data platform interfaces with those of your partner ecosystem.

-Teresa Tung is a managing director at Accenture Technology Labs, where she is responsible for taking the best-of-breed next-generation software architecture solutions from industry, startups, and academia and evaluating their impact on Accenture’s clients through building experimental prototypes and delivering pioneering pilot engagements.
-Teresa leads R&D on platform architecture for the internet of things and works on real-time streaming analytics, semantic modeling, data virtualization, and infrastructure automation for Accenture’s industry platforms like Accenture Digital Connected Products and the Accenture Analytics Insights Platform.
-Teresa holds a PhD in electrical engineering and computer science from the University of California, Berkeley.
+Teresa Tung is a managing director at Accenture, where she’s responsible for taking the best-of-breed next-generation software architecture solutions from industry, startups, and academia and evaluating their impact on Accenture’s clients through building experimental prototypes and delivering pioneering pilot engagements.
+Teresa leads R&D on platform architecture for the internet of things and works on real-time streaming analytics, semantic modeling, data virtualization, and infrastructure automation for Accenture’s Applied Intelligence Platform.
+Teresa is Accenture’s most prolific inventor with 170+ patent and applications.
+She holds a PhD in electrical engineering and computer science from the University of California, Berkeley.

 Jean-Luc Chatelain is a managing director for Accenture Digital and the CTO for Accenture Applied Intelligence, where he focuses on helping Accenture customers become information-powered enterprises by architecting state-of-the-art big data solutions.
 Previously, Jean-Luc was the executive vice president of strategy and technology for DataDirect Networks Inc. (DDN), the world’s largest privately held big data storage company, where he led the company’s R&D efforts and was responsible for corporate and technology strategy; a Hewlett-Packard fellow and vice president and CTO of information optimization responsible for leading HP’s information management and business analytics strategy; founder and CTO of Persist Technologies (acquired by HP), a leader in hyperscale grid storage and archiving solutions whose technology is the basis of the HP Information Archiving Platform IAP; and CTO and senior vice president of strategic corporate development at Zantaz, a leading service provider of information archiving solutions for the financial industry, where he played an instrumental role in the development of the company’s services and raised millions of dollars in capital for international expansion.
 He has been a board member of DDN since 2007.
 Jean-Luc studied computer science and electrical engineering in France and business at Emory University’s Goizueta Executive Business School.
 He is bilingual in French and English and has also studied Russian and classical Greek.